Aarya0310/BookTracker/README.md

-# 📚 BookWise - Book Recommendation Tracker
+# 📚 BookTracker - Book Recommendation Tracker

 A simple, full-stack web application to track books you have read or want to read.
 Built with Python Flask and SQLite.